buanet/docs/docs/projects/iobroker-docker-image/docs.md

 ### Updates & Upgrades

-::: warning WARNING
+::: danger WARNING
-Be sure to have a backup of your ioBroker before applying any updates!
+Be sure to have a valid backup of your ioBroker installation before applying any updates!
 :::

 #### Linux system (package) updates